lead generation

 keep the following best practices in mind:

-1. Be Consistent, but Not Overbearing
+1. Be Consistent but Not Overbearing

-Consistency is key when nurturing leads,
+Consistency is vital when nurturing leads,

 but there’s a fine line between staying in touch and overwhelming your audience.